lnfernux/lnfernux.github.io/aboutme.md

 ## $whoami

-Late 20's infrastructure engineer with a love for automation and security.
+Early 30's security architect/engineer with a love for automation.

 This website is just my own personal notes, if it helps someone else that's a bonus.